 Please allow FIVE full working days for prescriptions to be processed and remember to take weekends and bank holidays into account.

 A delivery service for repeat prescriptions operates to Skirlaugh Post Office, Brandesburton Post Office, Skipsea Post Office and North Frodingham Cherry’s Garage.
-Please ask the receptionist each time you order your prescription if you wish to use this service, otherwise we will assume that you will collect your prescription from the surgery or pharmacy.
+Please ask our Care Navigators each time you order your prescription if you wish to use this service, otherwise we will assume that you will collect your prescription from the surgery or pharmacy.
 We also operate a home delivery service every week day between 13:00 - 15:00; someone must be in to receive the delivery.

 If you are exempt from paying for your prescription, please advise the receptionist each time you place your order.